gregnz/stocks/NTNX.md

 Minjar Botmetic acquistion.
 I believe it provides insight and control over cloud costs, whats being spent on what by whom, and allow identification of underutilised (ie, over cost) capabilities.
 That is, analytics across all of your private and public cloud environments.
 So it grabs data from your Nutanix datacenters (can it grab data from non-Nutanix servers?) and data from AWS/Azure/Google etc., normalises it, and presents it so you can compare apples-to-apples across all clouds.

-Summary: analytics for all your clouds!
+Summary: Analytics for all your clouds!
 It plugs into Prism.

 #### Flow
 "Native virtual networking built into Nutanix AHV that includes VM Microsegmentation for application security.
 Flow Microsegmentation leverages an application-centric policy model that is backed by the granular control offered by a distributed stateful VM level firewall, all centrally managed via Prism."